 How Does Myrrh Oil Work?

 Myrrh oil works by helping prevent infection and putrefaction, which helps clear toxins and promote tissue repair.
 It also has an expectorant action that make it useful for expelling excess mucus and soothing mucus membranes, which help alleviate respiratory conditions.20 Meanwhile, its calming effects on the mind and body are mostly attributed to the chemical compounds that stimulate the pituitary gland.21

 You can use myrrh oil by:

 - Diffusing or inhaling it.
 You can also add a few drops to hot water and inhale the steam.

 - Applying it topically.
 Apply it directly on your skin to get its skin rejuvenating and healing properties.
-You can use it undiluted or mixed with carrier oils.
-Myrrh oil blends well with lavender, frankincense, sandalwood, and all spice oils.22
+You can use it undiluted or mixed with carrier oils like olive or jojoba oil.
+Myrrh oil also blends well with other essential oils like lavender, frankincense, sandalwood, and all spice oils.22

 - Taking it internally.
 Myrrh oil has been approved by the U.S. Food and Drug Administration (FDA) to be used as a food additive and flavoring agent.
 However, I do not advise ingesting it without the supervision of a qualified health care provider.